catseye/Dungeons-of-Ekileugor/README.markdown

 you would like to see your final score (to see if you have beaten your personal record, for example), after the game ends, type:

-    ?au,dl
+    ?au,dl,xl

-This will display the amount of gold you accumulated, and the dungeon level you died on.
+This will display the amount of gold you accumulated, the dungeon level you died on, the experience points you accumulated, and the experience level you achieved.

 Building
 --------